FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

   system_params['maskNdarrayCoords'] = 'xpptut13-r1437_XppGon_0_Cspad_0_mask_ndarrCoords.npy'
   system_params['testMaskNdarrayCoords'] = 'xpptut13-r1437_XppGon_0_Cspad_0_testmask_ndarrCoords.npy'
   user_params['colorNdarrayCoords'] = 'xpptut13-r1437_XppGon_0_Cspad_0_color_ndarrCoords.npy'
+  user_params['colorFineNdarrayCoords'] = 'xpptut13-r1437_XppGon_0_Cspad_0_finecolor_ndarrCoords.npy'

-Note that the last parameter is to the user_params - the framework knows nothing about the coloring.
+Note that the last two parameters is to the user_params - the framework knows nothing about the coloring.
+It is scattering detector data, and collecting delay curves - the UserG2 viewer code makes use of the colorings to form these final delay curvers.

 ********************
 Check Config File